|454 page views|

 To the right of Pat Adams Dihedral is this steep arete.
 Five bolts lead up the arete.
 This climb is MUCH more difficult than currently rated, in part because I broke a crimp while trying it in January of '06.
 At the current time, the crux is probably a V7 boulder problem followed by a difficult perch move on a large horn and more thin face climbing.
 The climbing is very good and the position is spectacular.

-This route is located a pitch off the ground; it starts on a ledge above Leap Year Flake, a good 5.7 (protection difficult) on its own.
-It is a good ways left of the "main" right section of the Dairy Queen Wall.
+This route is located a pitch off the ground; it starts on a ledge above Leap Year Flake, a good pitch in its own right.
+The formation is a good ways left of the "main" right section of the Dairy Queen Wall.